The Southern Company (SO) Shares Up Despite Recent Market Volatility

-The Southern Company (NYSE: SO)’s stock price has increased by 1.13 compared to its previous closing price of 71.50.
-Nevertheless, the company has seen a 4.71% surge in its stock price over the last five trading sessions.
+The stock of The Southern Company (NYSE: SO) has increased by 0.40 when compared to last closing price of 71.83.
+Despite this, the company has experienced a 3.58% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/30/22 that Tariff Probe Casts Shadow on U.S. Solar Build-Out

 Is It Worth Investing in The Southern Company (NYSE: SO) Right Now?